goncaloffs/auscultation_points_estimation/README.md

 ## Your own approach

-This repository includes the python code needed in one singular file.
+This repository includes the python code files and the images needed, **auscultation_menu.py** is the only one you need to run.
 The initial idea was to imagine how a robotic arm could do automatic auscultation based on computer vision, and for that means there's still way to much to improve in this code.
 Maybe you will get some ideas in how to continue this and build your own project.